Jeiwan/uniswapv3-book/content/docs/milestone_4/path.md

 And iterate over such path in our contracts to perform multiple swaps in one transaction.
 However, recall from the previous chapter that we don't need to know pool addresses and, instead, we can derive them from pool parameters.
-Thus, the above swap can be turned into:
+Thus, the above swap can be turned into a series of tokens:

 ```
 WETH, USDC, USDT, WBTC